maidsafe/Whitepapers/Project-Safe.md

 This 10% safecoin will require a storage space of 1TB, given the average SDV size is estimated to be 0.5kB.
 Vaults holding these SDV will gain P.O.R, which means the same amount of P.O.R also got injected into network.
 This ensures there is certain amount of P.O.R available across the network for those client only users to startup with, via friends given as gift or purchase from others.
 As pointed out in the (table POR projection), sufficient POR will be generated via user behaviour during the early stage, it is expected this amount of initial injection will be enough to kick start providing storage service to public.

 #### 11. Summary
 To conclude, MaidSafe proposed the SAFE network, an economic system that contains two types of token and relies on a trusted group.
 The transfer mechanism is advantageous in many respects and has the functionality to prevent double-spending, while enabling the verification of transactions immediately.
 Transaction Managers handling SDV data type are included into the SAFE network to manage tokens and transactions.
 Proof of Resource (P.O.R) is introduced to smooth the exchange of storage space, while safecoin is introduced to incentivise stakeholders throughout the network.
 The total cap of safecoin is set to be 4.3 billion.
 With the proposed mining procedure (and assumptions) it is estimated that half the total volume will issued during the first 5 years, with 95% issued after 10 years.
 End users will mine coins based on their ability to provide computing resources to the network and, in addition to the other benefits offered by SAFE, this will be their main incentive for contributing storage space.
-When one safecoin is being converted into P.O.R to gain storage space allowance for the user, that safecoin token is recycled in order that other users can claim it via mining.
-Such re-mining procedure ensures there is always available empty tokens for mining.
 The tech stack of the token system is illustrated as <diagram Tech Stack>.

 ![Diagram Tech Stack](https://raw.github.com/maidsafe/Whitepapers/master/resources/tech_stack.png)